addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

 Here, a list of stores is created and stored on ```setup()```.
-A ```teardown()``` callback is used to simply clear our a list of errors we might be storing within the window scope, but is otherwise not needed.
+A ```teardown()``` callback is used to simply clear a list of errors we might be storing within the window scope, but is otherwise not needed.

 ## Assertion examples

-Before we continue any further, let's review some more examples of how QUnits various assertions can be correctly used when writing tests:
+Before we continue any further, let's review some more examples of how QUnit's various assertions can be correctly used when writing tests:

 ### equal - a comparison assertion.
 It passes if actual == expected